Castle in the Clouds, New HampshireHistorical & Cultural Sites

 Sample 2-Day Itinerary

-To truly immerse yourselves in the beauty and history of the Lakes Region, our team has crafted a sample 2-day itinerary, with Castle in the Clouds New Hampshire as the focal point.
+To help you make the most of your visit, our team has crafted a sample 2-day itinerary focusing on Castle in the Clouds and the surrounding Lakes Region.

 Day 1: Castle in the Clouds Immersion